Updated 23 September 2020.

 We all know the importance of social media marketing.
 However, some businesses seem to have greater success in this area than others.
-Here are some of the most common mistakes I see all the time.
+Here are some of the most common mistakes that happen far too often.
 The good news is they can be easily remedied.
 So let’s dive in.

 Mistake number one is spreading yourself too thin.
 This is a mistake that lots of new businesses, seem to make.
 Just because a social media platform exists doesn’t mean your business needs to be on it.
-Today there are over 20 commonly used social media platforms including Facebook, Instagram, YouTube, Vine, Snapchat, FourSquare, Tumblr, Twitter, Pinterest, Google +, LinkedIn to name just a few.
+To name a few, there are over 20 commonly used social media platforms including Facebook, Instagram, YouTube, Snapchat and LinkedIn.
 It’s simply not realistic for a small, or even a medium-sized business, to cover all these platforms and do them justice in terms of time, human resources or money – nor it is necessary.
 The most important thing is to pick one or two platforms where you know your audience hangs out and commit to them long-term.

-Not posting regularly can often be a side effect of mistake number one – spreading yourself too thin.
-If your business has hastily signed up to multiple social networks, you might have stopped posting regularly as you realise how much there is to do and how much time it takes.
-For other businesses, not posting regularly could be a symptom of a lack of knowledge of modern marketing strategies, lack of a content plan for social media, not being prepared to invest in social media long-term to get results (expecting overnight success) or a sign of neglect.
+Not posting regularly can be a side effect of mistake number one – spreading yourself too thin.
+If your business hastily signed up to multiple social networks, you might have stopped posting regularly with too much to do and so little time.
+For other businesses, they may not be knowledgeable about modern marketing or be unprepared to invest in social media for long-term results.
 Whatever the reason, this does your business more harm than good.
 If you cannot post regularly to social media, you are honestly better to kill off your social media site(s).
 If I go on to a business’ social media site and see that it hasn’t been updated in three months, I am instantly reluctant to do business with them.
 How do I know that the business is still active and hasn’t gone bankrupt?
-Do yourself a favour and set up a content plan so you know what content you will post to social media and when, make it part of an employee’s job description, block out time in their calendar to devote to it, and kill off any extra social media sites that you can’t invest sufficient time and energy in.
+Set up a content plan so you know what content you will post to social media.

 Almost as annoying for customers as brands that go AWOL for three months on social media, are brands that post a month’s worth of content in the space of an hour.
 This clogs up users’ newsfeeds and is a major turn off for them.
 It’s also not great for your business either.
 If you have a new post that appears every minute, you end up diluting your message.
 People only tend to take in one piece of information at a time, and if you have multiple messages appearing simultaneously consumers won’t be able to take anything in, let alone focus on following up a call-to-action.
 The best remedy for this problem is to use a tool like Hootsuite that lets you sit down for an hour and schedule every post you want to be delivered during the week/month to most major social networks.
 Schedule posts a few hours apart and Hootsuite will make sure they are delivered at the correct time.